 Wear comfortable shoes.

 An obvious one, right?
 Well, not exactly—as wedding professionals, we’re always striving to look our best, which sometimes means making a terribly uncomfortable wardrobe choice.
-But trust us, even if you’re staying at the Westgate right next door to the conference, it’s still a trek to the convention center.
-And even if you’ve booked a hotel on the monorail, you’ll still have some serious walking to do once you’re inside the convention center.
+But trust us, even if you’re staying at the Westgate, Renaissance Las Vegas or the Courtyard Las Vegas Convention Center right next door to the conference, it’s still a trek to the convention center.
+And even if you’ve booked a hotel on the monorail track, you’ll still have some serious walking to do once you’re inside the convention center.
 So save your heels for The Knot and WeddingWire parties, and opt for comfy, worn-in, tried-and-true walking shoes for the conference itself.

 Hail the power of the monorail.

-Staying at a hotel on the monorail line makes getting around Las Vegas a heck of alot easier.
-Monorail tickets run $28 for a three-day pass, and there’s a spot conveniently located just in front of the convention center.
+Staying at a hotel on the monorail line makes getting around Las Vegas a heck of a lot easier.
+Monorail tickets run $29 for a three-day pass, and there’s a spot conveniently located just in front of the convention center.
 Remember, Uber and Lyft are now in Las Vegas, too, which can be another easy option for getting around Sin City.

 Bring PLENTY of business cards.